OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/building_for_windows.md

 For compiling:

 1. [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) (tested on 2017 Community)
-2. [Qt Framework](https://www.qt.io/download) version later than 5.6 (Requires at least 5.6.
-5.12 is recommended)
+2. [Qt Framework](https://www.qt.io/download) version equal to or greater than 5.12.
 3. [Python 3](https://www.python.org/downloads/) (must be in `PATH` environment variable)

 For pushing changes to the repo: